Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian sources said their forces had made some advances in the area north of Avdeevka and heavy fighting was taking place in the area around the coke plant.

-Avdeevka had a population of about 32,000 before the war, but now less than 1,500 people remain in the city.
+Avdeevka had a population of about 32,000 before the war, but now fewer than 1,500 people remain in the city.
 Since 2014, the Ukrainian army has built many bunkers and fortifications, turning the city into a fortress to kill the capital of Donetsk province of the same name.

 Andriy Kramarov, a Ukrainian military expert, said Russia's shorter supply lines and faster deployment made the Avdeevka offensive different from the months-long effort to capture the city of Bakhmut.

 "Russia is mobilizing manpower and military equipment much faster than in Bakhmut," Mr. Kramarov said.
 "Small assault groups are advancing one after another.
-After the Ukrainian forces neutralize a group of 50-100 soldiers, the next one will arrive in five minutes."
+After the Ukrainian forces neutralize a group of 50-100 soldiers, the next group will arrive in five minutes."

 Avdeevka is considered by Ukraine to be the gateway for any future eastward offensive, as the city is only about 20 km from the Russian-controlled city of Donetsk.
 However, some Ukrainian analysts believe that the battle for Avdeevka is only of political significance and does not bring much benefit to Russia.